 - FISH/BIOL/OCEAN 479 Research in Marine Biology (3-15)

 - OCEAN 496 Study Abroad: Summer Exploration Seminar to Micronesia (5)

-Students only should consider pursuing FISH/BIOL/OCEAN 479, outside of Friday Harbor Labs course offerings, if they already have worked for at least one quarter on independent research in faculty labs or affiliated internships and have taken FISH/BIOL/OCEAN 250 and Q Sci 381.
+Students only should consider pursuing FISH/BIOL/OCEAN 479, outside of Friday Harbor Labs course offerings, if they already have worked for at least two quarters on independent research in faculty labs or affiliated internships and have taken FISH/BIOL/OCEAN 250 and Q Sci 381.
 Research credits must included a paper and a presentation to be eligible.
-Please contact email@example.com for more information and the research contract.
+Please contact email@example.com for more information and for a copy of the research contract.

 Students can declare the minor at any time during their degrees, even if they have fewer than 90 credits.
 Students can declare the minor in the following ways:

 - Email firstname.lastname@example.org and say "I want to declare the marine biology minor"

 - Meet with the marine biology minor advisor.
 To set up an appointment email email@example.com or visit during drop-in hours (preferred method!)

 - Meet with any academic advisor and ask to add the minor